jhabr/extraction/gpt4o/README.md

 # gpt4o Extraction

-The extraction takes ~6 seconds with normal account.
+The extraction takes ~6 seconds with normal account with an image resolution of 595 x 842 pixels.

 ```bash
 OpenAI response time: 5.97 seconds